Why Sites Like Kotaku Deserve to Fail | A Hogwarts Legacy Review Rebuttal

 For example, I can say that, based on the fact that I write more than a dozen articles on this site a year in my spare time, it is my opinion that the Kotaku Managing Editor should probably have been able to spend more time with the game without a review code when you consider how there appear to be less than 20 articles written by them in the past year.
 And I can make that statement because I’ll include a screenshot to back up my argument.

 Unlike the Managing Editor of Kotaku, I’m willing to put quotes and external links on my article to sites other than my own to back up my argument, my opinion, and my assumptions about an individual.
 My key assumption is that this person is bad at their job.
 They don’t know that, even though a past article linked to something J.K Rowling said exists somewhere on the website, they still need to provide links again when making accusations.
 They can’t accommodate more than fifteen hours of their time between watching episodes of The Last of Us (see image) to review a video game when they work for a video game website.
-And as they’re quote suggested in regards to the role of publicist vs publisher, they don’t even know what their job really is.
+And as their quote suggested in regards to the role of publicist vs publisher, they don’t even know what their job really is.

 Closing Thoughts